• Skip to main content

 More Tips for Planning Girls Camping Trips in Ontario

-Planning a ladies camping trip in Ontario doesn’t have to be complicated—but a little prep goes a long way.
+Planning a ladies camping trip in Ontario doesn’t have to be complicated.
+A little prep goes a long way.

 Respect the wildlife.
 Yes, even the bears.
 Yes, even the snakes.
 And yes, put your toothpaste in the bear locker.
 (Minty freshness is apparently a bear magnet.)